saitamasahil/skyscraper/README.md

 When the script has completed you are ready to run Skyscraper!

 ### Updating Skyscraper
-From Skyscraper 2.3.2 and newer you can update to the latest version simply by running the following commands:
+You can update to the latest version by running the following commands:
 ```bash
 $ cd
 $ cd skysource